-That mindset will allow you to create deeper meanings out of life, and will not only help you find your career path, but also heighten your own sense of personal fulfillment.
+That mindset will allow you to create deeper meaning out of life and will not only help you find your career path but also heighten your own sense of personal fulfillment.

 Follow your interests, learn more about yourself and the meanings you place on what you like.
 Your environment, your life, your interests, will combine and accumulate to create opportunities for you.
 Don’t worry too much about what’s ahead of you.

-Being preoccupied in a healthy way is really good for us.
+Being preoccupied healthily is really good for us.
 And it doesn’t come at a personal cost.
 It adds to our lives.
-When we are working in a job, no matter what the job may be, we get more money, more experiences, and gain new skills, perspectives and lessons.
+When we are working in a job, no matter what the job may be, we get more money, more experienced, and gain new skills, perspectives and lessons.
 We contribute more and make an impact in some way on the world, for better or worse, but hopefully for the better.

 When you find yourself in a career rut, I suggest that you just keep working, because it is easier to turn a ship while it is in motion.
 So keep working and moving.
 Don’t stop trying.
 Don’t settle.